What are you complaining about? The Ombudsman reported what the residents of Latvia are dissatisfied with

 Vsenarodnaya vest is crying

 Over the past year, residents of Latvia and foreigners staying with us quite actively contacted the Ombudsman’s Office – 1,718 times, compared to 1,634 in 2022.
-But here’s what’s interesting: children’s issues are considered the most worrying in the country, complaints about which have increased from 238 to 405 times.
+But here’s what’s interesting: children’s issues are considered the most worrying in the country, complaints regarding which have increased from 238 to 405 times.

 On the other hand, complaints under the section of civil and political rights decreased from 805 to 678.
 One can put forward the version that the population has become accustomed to the existing order – these are still difficult times, wartime…